eliu0412/group-project-codelingo/doc/sprint2/Iteration-02.md

 #### **Implement Core Features**

-- Create user login and registration pages.
-(Completed in sprint1)
+- Enable users to access various programming and CS modules.
-- Implement a discussion board feature.
-(Mostly completed in sprint1)
+- Implement a discussion panel for competitions (Frontend & Backend).
-- Create an admin page for managing problem storage in the database.
-(Sprint2)
-- Implement AI-generated problems based on the stored database problems.
-(Sprint2)
-- Develop an executable environment where users can write and run code.
-(Sprint2)
-- Provide access to educational materials on specific programming topics.
-(Sprint2)
+- Develop functionality for users to practice questions on specific topics.
-- Integrate progress tracking and leaderboards.
+- Validate answers for correctness using AI.
+- Allow users to reset passwords securely.
+- Send email verification upon user registration.

 #### **Build Infrastructure**

-- Develop a landing page using React.js.
-(Completed in sprint1)
+- Develop a centralized admin page for managing problems and lessons.
-- Set up Firebase for database management and authentication.
-(Completed in sprint1)
+- Set up Firebase for authentication and database management.
-- Implement authentication using Firebase Authentication with OAuth2.0.
-(Completed in sprint1)
+- Implement an API to fetch AI-generated coding challenges.
+- Enable admins to add new problems to existing problem sets.

 #### **Enhance User Experience**

-- Create a polished UI with Tailwind.
+- Improve UI and UX with TailwindCSS.
-- Optimize frontend interactions with React Query.
+- Ensure a smooth coding environment supporting multiple languages.
-- Ensure smooth state management using Redux.
+- Optimize state management using Redux.

 #### **Testing & Deployment**

-- Deploy application using Docker.
-- Monitor system performance and resolve bottlenecks.
+- Monitor Firebase analytics for performance.
+- Validate API interactions and problem descriptions.
+- Conduct security checks to prevent unauthorized access.

 <br>